sirh3e/Rust/README.md

 ## Features

+Legend:

+- ✅ Implemented no bugs/🐛 known.
+- ❌ Not implemented and will not be to implement do to language bounderies.
+- 😐 Rust concept that is not requiered in C#.
+- 🚧 Currently under construction will raise NotImplementedException.

 1. Option
     - Methods:
     - ✅ And
     - ✅ AndThen
+    - 😐 AsDeref
+    - 😐 AsDerefMut
+    - 😐 AsPinMut
+    - 😐 AsPinRef
+    - 😐 AsRef
     - ✅ Cloned
     - ✅ Contains
     - ✅ Expect